RosameliaCarioni/graph_colouring/README.md

 ## Tournament Achievement:
 This code was competed in a tournament at Maastricht University, and we are proud to announce that we secured the 4th position out of 27 participating groups.

-## Essay:
+## Report:
-For a detailed understanding of the research and methodologies employed in this project, you can refer to the [essay](https://drive.google.com/file/d/1Ung9Gr5SY_6gV8dDxByq9o8QWv_XysIR/view?usp=share_link).
+For a detailed understanding of the research and methodologies employed in this project, you can refer to the [report](https://drive.google.com/file/d/1Ung9Gr5SY_6gV8dDxByq9o8QWv_XysIR/view?usp=share_link).

 ## Getting Started:
 To get started with this project, follow the instructions provided in each phase's respective README.